k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/01_web_services_overview.md

 # Web Services Overview

-Fabric supports three types of Web Services:
+Fabric supports two types of Web Services:

+* Product built-in Web Services, which divided into:
-* Project's out-of-the-box built-in Web Services for querying and manipulating Logical Units, and Common tables.
+  * Project's out-of-the-box Web Services for querying and manipulating Logical Units, and Common tables.
+  * Base Web Services.

 * Custom Web Services, which are developed as part of project's implementation, according to dedicated project needs.
-* Product Web Services.

 Fabric Web Services apply and follow REST API guidelines and standards.